ozgurmuraterhan/eliteliveclass/CODE_OF_CONDUCT.md

-# nohutakademi Open Source Community Code of Conduct
+# Elit Live Open Source Community Code of Conduct

 ## About the Code of Conduct

-Equality is a core value at nohutakademi.
+Equality is a core value at Elit Live.
 We believe a diverse and inclusive community fosters innovation and creativity, and are committed to building a culture where everyone feels included.

-nohutakademi open-source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or
+Elit Live open-source projects are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, age, religion, level of experience, education, socioeconomic status, or